shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 This is my homelab.

-Say there is an update for a service I run on my server - I click a button, and it it applied.
+Say there is an update for a service I run on my server - I click a button, and it is applied.
 A file path changed? `git push`.
 Want branch protection or a proper test environment?
 Setup another server that takes the exact same config, just on a different branch.
 When the PR is tested and merged, it'll auto apply to production.

 All of this sounds like your normal Kubernetes setup, with tools like Kustomize + ArgoCD, but this doesn't.